 2. Present your Driver's Licenses or other government issued IDs, such as a Passport, and pay $40.
 You do NOT need your social security card, birth certificate, or any documents from a prior marriage (such as divorce or death certificates).
 There are NO waiting periods or blood tests.

 3. Bring your marriage license to us and we will perform your wedding.
-Then, just return the license to ANY SD Courthouse and they will give you a certified copy, or pay $15 when you get your license and they will mail it to you after I return it for you.
+Then, just return the license to ANY SD Courthouse to get your certified copy for $15, or fill out the short form to have it mailed to you.
+We file all licenses daily.

 The official 'rules' from the Court House states: